WebFuzzing/EvoMaster/docs/mongo-geometry-regressions.md

 `b22ec953ca00823e8bf33174c4d07e89551d58a5`.
 Production code is unchanged, so the regression suite is deliberately expected to fail until the defects are fixed.

+See [the claim audit](mongo-claims-audit.md) for the latest independent re-check, PR attribution, and limits of the evidence.
+Failure counts count test cases, not distinct root causes.

+`MongoGeometryRegressionCases`, `MongoQueryRegressionCases`, and
-`MongoGeometryRegressionCases` and `MongoQueryRegressionCases` supply the same queries, documents, and expected matches to two independent suites:
+`MongoBsonRegressionCases` supply the same queries, documents, and expected matches to two independent suites:

 - `MongoQueryOracleIT` verifies every expectation against a live MongoDB.